Basics for ice cream production

 Cocoa is made from the beans of the cocoa fruit

 Cocoa powder* should always be unsugared and of good quality.
 There are different levels of deoiling.
-In principle, all variants can be used, but with Cocoa that is not or only slightly deoiled the taste will intensive.
+In principle, all variants can be used, but with Unoiled or lightly deoiled cocoa the taste will intensive.
 Chocolate ice cream should always be made with cocoa and not chocolate.
 I have a complete Cocoa articles authored

 Air

-This is not actually an ingredient, but is very important for a creamy ice cream.
-When freezing, air is stirred into the ice cream.
-This increases the volume of the ice cream and makes it creamier.
-Miscellaneous Ice cream machines do this more or less pronouncedly.
+This is not actually an ingredient, but very important for a creamy ice cream.
+During freezing, air is stirred under the ice cream mass.
+This increases the volume of the ice cream mass and makes it creamier.
+Miscellaneous Ice cream machines do this to a greater or lesser extent.
 The air content is particularly high in industrially produced ice cream because it is actively pressed into it.
-Homemade ice cream usually contains approx. 15-25 % Airwhile industrially produced ice cream sometimes consists of up to 50 % of air.
+Homemade ice cream usually contains approx. 15-25 % Air, while industrially produced ice cream partly consists of up to 50 % of air.

 Milk, cream, other dairy products